Portland, ME Solar Panels

 Portland Area Utility Providers

-Portland residents rely primarily on Central Maine Power (CMP) for electricity, paying 27.50¢ per kWh in 2023—significantly higher than the national average of 16.0¢ per kWh.
+Portland, ME residents are served by Central Maine Power (CMP), which charged 27.5¢ per kWh in 2023—significantly higher than the national average of 16.0¢ per kWh.

 Portland Utilities Electricity Rates